jsecurity101/Marvel-Lab/README.md

 **Note:** If `join-domain.ps1` fails, make sure that the host is pointing to Earth-DC's IP for DNS.

-**Logging:**
+### Logging:

-### Steps to get logging set up:
+#### Steps to get logging set up:

-#### If you plan on using Splunk/Jupyter Notebooks - install the required scripts on the Ubuntu box first before setting up logging on endpoints.
+##### If you plan on using Splunk/Jupyter Notebooks/OSQuery/Kolide - install the required scripts on the Ubuntu box first before setting up logging on endpoints.

 #### On Ubuntu box:
 1. On the Ubuntu machine download the Marvel-Lab repository.